mozsearch/mozsearch/docs/newrepo.md

 ## 2. Create a tarball of the blame repo

-To create the blame repo, you can manually run the `blame/transform-repo.py` script.
-Note that this requires pygit2 to be available to Python, so it's easiest to run it inside the vagrant instance.
-Note that if there is an hg canonical repo for the repo you want to index, you can provide a git <-> hg mapping file as a third argument to the `transform-repo.py` script to include hg revision identifiers in the index.
+To create the blame repo, you can manually run the `build-blame` tool.
+If your git repo has hg metadata that git-cinnabar can access, that will also be included into the blame repo.
+If you don't have git-cinnabar installed at all, set `CINNABAR=0` in your environment before running the `build-blame` tool.
+You can run this step inside or outside the Vagrant VM, wherever you prefer.
+The instructions assume you're inside the VM because that's usually where the rust code is built and run.

 ```
 cd /vagrant
+pushd tools && cargo +nightly build --release && popd
 mkdir glean-blame
 pushd glean-blame && git init . && popd
-python blame/transform-repo.py glean glean-blame # this might take a while, depending on your repo size
+tools/target/release/build-blame glean glean-blame # this might take a while, depending on your repo size
 tar cf glean-blame.tar glean-blame
 ```